 of 20 December 1983, 69/180 of 18.12.2014 and GA Resolution 70/1 of 25 September 2015 (Sustainable Development Goals).

-These Guiding Principles shall not in any way be interpreted or read as a direct or implicit recognition of legality of legitimacy of any form of unilateral coercive measures, compliance or over-compliance with such measures.
+These Guiding Principles shall not in any way be interpreted or read as a direct or implicit recognition of legality of legitimacy of any form of unilateral coercive measures, compliance or over-compliance with and extra territorial effects such measures.

 Objectives

-The Guiding Principles on sanctions, compliance and human rights (hereinafter the Guiding Principles) are developed to establish the guidelines and benchmarks for States, international organizations and businesses to avoid and /or minimize over-compliance and to ensure promotion and protection of human rights and fulfill obligations under international law.
+The Guiding Principles on sanctions, compliance and human rights (hereinafter the Guiding Principles) are developed to establish the guidelines and benchmarks for all UN system including States, international organizations, entities and businesses to avoid and /or minimize over-compliance and to ensure promotion and protection of human rights and fulfill obligations under international law.

 To achieve this main objective the Guiding Principles set forth the minimum standards of human rights precaution and protection in the course of implementation of sanctions of the UN Security Council, principles and rules of businesses` behavior in a sanctions compliance strategy.

-To protect the most vulnerable groups of people the Guiding Principles set forth the fundamental requirements for all concerned businesses for complete elimination of any adverse impact of their compliance policies on essential goods, including medicines and food, as well as on critical infrastructure and other related services.
+To protect the most people in vulnerable situations the Guiding Principles set forth the fundamental requirements for all concerned businesses for complete elimination of any adverse impact of their compliance policies on essential goods, including medicines and food, and medical equipment, as well as on critical infrastructure and other related rights and services.
 The Guiding Principles define the minimal standards of behavior of States and regional organizations of registration and/or functioning of such businesses.

 Glossary